Displaying requirements for the Spring 2024, Summer 2024, and Fall 2024 terms.

-The Communication and Education degree program relies primarily on social science inquiry to understand, interpret, and shape how information, communication technologies and new media influence culture and education, including areas such as literacy, social justice, youth development, and teacher education.
+The Communication and Education Master of Arts degree program relies primarily on social science inquiry to understand, interpret, and shape how information, communication technologies and new media influence culture and education, including areas such as literacy, social justice, youth development, and teacher education.

 This program uses a broad range of methods -- including both qualitative and quantitative approaches -- to study the intersections of communication and learning.
 It asks, in particular, how education and other social systems change under the impact of emerging media.
 The program encourages students to:

 Reflect on the historical, cultural and social impact of a wide range of media

 Leverage relevant research methods and modes of inquiry to better understand how communication and media use shape learning practices

 Attend closely to both technological artifacts and human activity, reflecting on the diverse ways in which modes of communication condition the meanings actually, and potentially, communicated—particularly through the wide variety of digital means available to us.

 Students graduating from the M.A. degree program in Communication and Education have pursued a wide variety of career paths, in accordance with their goals and interests.
 Some of these include:

 Teaching and research positions in higher education;

 Working in schools, museums or other educational institutions to leverage new media technologies in effective and empowering ways;

 Conducting formative and evaluative research on the use of media in/for learning, both within classrooms and beyond;